apache/flink/docs/apis/batch/index.md

         <a href="dataset_transformations.html#join-algorithm-hints">Transformations Guide</a> for
         a list of possible hints and an example.</br>
-        If no hint is specified, the system will try to make an estimate of the input sizes and pick a the best strategy according to those estimates.
+        If no hint is specified, the system will try to make an estimate of the input sizes and pick the best strategy according to those estimates.
 {% highlight java %}
 // This executes a join by broadcasting the first data set
 // using a hash table for the broadcasted data